 For the third issue a new telescoping drop shadow has been drawn with a hypothetical vanishing point somewhere far away on the lower right.
 In essence there is no vanishing point, the drop shadow just adds an even amount of thickness to all the letterforms.
 I think this works best of all, and it’s still full of impact.
 And that’s how the logo stayed for the remaining three issues of the character’s original 6-issue solo series.
 Apparently THE HULK didn’t sell well enough to keep the title going, but the character remained a mainstay of the early Marvel Universe, appearing often in other titles, including FANTASTIC FOUR and AVENGERS.

 With issue 61 a pair of new logos for the co-stars began, and the one for The Hulk would last nearly all the way through his TALES TO ASTONISH run of 40-plus issues.
-There’s a good chance these were again by the team of Sol Brodsky and Artie Simek, though I detect a different style in the cover lettering of this and the previous cover, and I suspect whoever was doing that (Sam Rosen, perhaps?) might also have created these logos.
+There’s a good chance these were again by the team of Sol Brodsky and Artie Simek, though the cover lettering on this one is also by Sam Rosen, and he might also have created these logos.
 That’s just a guess, though.
 The new logos are well-crafted open block letters designed to each fill a rectangular area of the same size on the cover.
 The designer has cleverly put AND THE INCREDIBLE in small letters after GIANT-MAN, allowing the entire shape for HULK to fill his allotted space.
 This required tall letters that I think work quite well.
 The strokes are even, not roughened, but attractive, and the open drop shadow falling to the lower left helps the logo float nicely.
 The spaces between the letters could have been closed in a bit to remove those thin openings, but otherwise it looks fine.

 For the last few issues of this co-starring arrangement the characters (now Sub-Mariner instead of Giant-Man) took turns having a dominant logo, with the other one as a subtitle.
 This Hulk logo follows the same plan as the previous one except for the squared angles on the U, and of course it’s a lot thicker and wider.
 THE INCREDIBLE is larger and also much wider, but still subservient to the main word, using thinner and more rounded letters with squared ends.
 Again, it looks quite good to me.